ericwbailey/ericwbailey.website/source/published/aria-label-is-a-code-smell.md

 Screen readers have the ability to adjust how chatty they are.
 This allows the person using them to choose the amount of information they take in.

-Qualities an individual can set a screen reader to announce, or ignore announcing include punctuation, capitalized text, misspellings, currency, an item’s properties and status, etc. It is a very important feature for comfort and quality of life of the person using a screen reader.
+Qualities an individual can set a screen reader to announce, or ignore announcing include punctuation, capitalized text, misspellings, currency, an item’s properties and status, etc. It is a very important feature for comfort and quality of life for the person using a screen reader.

 `aria-label` content is not text content, it is attribute content.
 Because of this, there is a non-trivial chance a screen reader may mark its content as less significant and therefore skippable.